PRIMARY SCHOOL FAQs

 Are the students outside in all weather?

-Nature school philosophy has children outside regardless of weather.
+The Nature School philosophy has children outside regardless of weather.
 In rare instances of severe weather, including thunderstorms, heavy rain, heavy snow, strong winds and severe temperatures, an indoor learning space is available.

 How old do children have to be to attend?